dazuma/toys/toys/docs/guide.md

                  long_desc: ["Long descriptions may have multiple lines.", "This is the second line."]

-See the above section on Descriptions for more information on how descriptions are rendered and word wrapped.
+See the [above section on Descriptions](#descriptions) for more information on how descriptions are rendered and word wrapped.

-Long descriptions may be unwieldly to write as a hash argument in this way.
-So Toys provides an alternate syntax for defining arguments using a block.
+Because long descriptions may be unwieldly to write as a hash argument in this way, Toys provides an alternate syntax for defining arguments using a block.

     required_arg :arg do
       desc "This is a short description for the arg"